 Hall signed with the 49ers just over a week ago, which makes his sudden release fairly surprising.
 The veteran cornerback did not see the field during his very short stint in San Francisco and will be on the free agent market once again.

-Hall (back) signed with the Giants on Thursday, Dan Salomone of Giants.com reports.
+Hall signed a contract with the 49ers on Tuesday, Adam Schefter of ESPN.com reports.